 All scholarship funds have been awarded.

-All You Choose slots for people of color and young adults (18-32 year olds) for this retreat have been awarded.
-If you would like to be placed on a wait list for a You Choose slot, email firstname.lastname@example.org to apply.
-There are still a few You Choose slots left for people of color in Part 1 of the Three Month Retreat.
+All You Choose slots for young adults (18-32 year olds) have been awarded.
+If you'd like to be placed on a wait list for a You Choose slot, email email@example.com to apply.

 This six-week partial of the three-month course is a special time for practice.
 Because of its extended length and ongoing guidance, it is an opportunity for students to deepen the powers of concentration, wisdom and compassion.
 Based on the meditation instructions of Mahasi Sayadaw and supplemented by a range of skillful means, this silent retreat will encourage a balanced attitude of relaxation and alertness, and the continuity of practice based on the Buddha’s Four Foundations of Mindfulness.